Livingdead1989/livingdead1989.github.io/_projects/homelab-2026.md

 ---

-### Hardware Philosophy

-The homelab is intentionally compact, energy-efficient, and role-driven.
-Each device exists for a clear purpose—nothing is running “just in case.”

-The house is fully wired with Cat6A Ethernet, providing a strong foundation for future upgrades and enough headroom to introduce 10 GbE where it makes sense.

----

 ### Hardware Inventory

-I’ve installed Cat6A Ethernet cabling throughout the home.
-This provides a solid foundation for future upgrades and ensures the network is ready for 10 GbE when needed.
+The house is fully wired with Cat6A Ethernet, providing a strong foundation for future upgrades and enough headroom to introduce 10 <abbr title="Gigabit Ethernet">GbE</abbr> where it makes sense.

 My current homelab is intentionally compact, with a focus on low power usage and clearly defined roles for each device.